• Skip to primary navigation

 Tempeh is made from fermented soybeans and has its origins in Indonesia.
 It's highly nutritious and a great source of plant-based protein.
 (1 cup contains 31 grams of protein!)
 It's also a great source of vitamin B. It's often used as a meat substitute for vegans and vegetarians.

-Tempeh is a bit of an acquired taste, so adding more flavor than usual is best.
-If you are worried about the smell of beans, you can cover it with a strong seasoning.
+Tempeh has a slightly acquired taste, so it’s best to add more flavor than usual.
+If you are worried about the smell of beans, you can cover it with strong seasoning.

 Japanese Tempeh